 The Piano with no Pianist

-One sister remembered hearing exquisite piano playing coming from the drawing room, but found the door locked from the outside and the room empty.
-The other sister confirmed that she too had once heard piano chords while walking below the drawing room.
-Again, there was no one there.
-When they told their mother, she said it was extraordinary, since her own mother (the girls’ grandmother) used to hear piano playing like that too.
+The sisters both remembered on several occasions hearing exquisite piano playing coming from the drawing room, but found the door locked from the outside and the room empty.
+When they told their mother, she said it was extraordinary, since her own mother (the girls’ grandmother) also used to hear piano playing.

 The Headless Horseman